-All uncontrolled fires will be aggressively fought.
 There is little or no infrastructure (water supply and distribution system) and limited on-site staff and equipment on McNabs and Lawlor islands for fighting fires.
-As islands, the park would also be difficult to access for many municipal fire departments.
-As such, fire suppression measures will rely primarily on the Department's own fire-fighting resources available through local district offices and the Shubenacadie fire control centre.
+As islands, the park would also be difficult to access for municipal fire departments.
+A park fire suppression plan will be prepared by the Department of Natural Resources and, where possible, will contain measures to include co-operation and coordination from adjacent municipal fire departments and the Department of National Defence.
+In the interim, fire suppression measures will rely primarily on the Department's own fire-fighting resources available through local district offices and the Shubenacadie fire control centre.